Solving MathDoku with Mixed-Integer Programming

 Solving the MathDoku

-Finally, now that we have completed the constraints, initiated the variables, and used the expressions, we can finally solve the MathDoku puzzle.
-Since we assume that the MathDoku puzzle only has one solution, we don’t need to define an objective function to solve it.
+Now that we have completed the constraints, initialized the variables, and used the expressions, we can solve the MathDoku puzzle.
+Since we assume that the puzzle only has one solution, we don’t need to define an objective function to solve it.

 optimize!(md_model)